 - Tax status - From 6 April 2016, HMRC introduced a Personal Savings Allowance for individuals and as a result interest on savings is paid gross of tax.
 Your tax treatment will depend on your individual circumstances and may be subject to change in the future.
 For further information go to www.GOV.uk.

-- Newbury Building Society will pay a donation of 0.4% to the customer's charity preference.
-This is calculated on the account balance on a daily basis and paid directly to the charity annually.
+- Newbury Building Society supports nine charities as chosen by our members.
+When you open the account, we will ask you to confirm which of our Charity partners you would like to support.
+We will pay a donation of 0.80% which is calculated on the account balance on a daily basis and paid directly to the charity annually.
 Please see 'Important notes' for more information.

 WE HAVE NO CURRENT PLANS TO WITHDRAW THIS PRODUCT BUT IT MAY BE WITHDRAWN WITHOUT NOTICE.